ShehijRaina/NavEYEgate/README.md

-# NavEYEgate
+# NavEYEgate👁️

-### Accessibility Track Winner - WiT Hackathon
+### Winner of 'Accessibility' track

-Our team's submission to the University of Bath WiT Hackathon 2023.
+Our team's submission for the University of Bath [Wackathon 2023](https://bath-wack-2023.devpost.com).

-Find out more about our project on Devpost - https://devpost.com/software/naveyegate-spc0q3
+Find out more on [Devpost](https://devpost.com/software/naveyegate-spc0q3).